-Our Group (Greatview Aseptic Packaging Company Limited, our "Company" or "Greatview" and its subsidiaries) provides integrated packaging solution, which includes aseptic packaging materials, filling machines, spare parts, technical services, digital marketing and product traceability solution to the liquid food industry.
-We are the second largest roll-fed supplier globally and the leading alternative supplier in the PRC.
+Our Group (Greatview Aseptic Packaging Company Limited, our "Company" or "Greatview" and its subsidiaries) provides integrated packaging solutions, which includes aseptic packaging materials, filling machines, spare parts, technical services, digital marketing and product traceability solution to the liquid food industry.
+We are the second largest supplier of roll-fed packaging materials globally.
 Our aseptic packaging materials are branded under the trademark of "GREATVIEW", which includes "Greatview Brick", "Greatview Pillow", "Greatview Crown", "Greatview Octagon" and "Greatview Blank-Fed".
-In March 2019, we completed the acquisition of Qingdao Likang Food Packaging Technology Co., LTD. (青島利康食品包裝科技有限公司) ("Likang"), which sells its aseptic packaging materials under the trademark of "Century Pack", including "Century Pack" Aseptic Brick, "Century Pack" Aseptic Pillow, etc..
-Our aseptic packaging materials are fully compatible with industry-standard roll-fed and blank-fed aseptic carton filling machines, which has benefited most of the dairy and non-carbonated soft drink ("NCSD") producers in the PRC as well as numerous of international customers.
+In March 2019, we completed the acquisition of Qingdao Likang Food Packaging Technology Co., LTD. (青島利康食品包裝科技有限公司) ("Likang"), which sells its aseptic packaging materials under the trademark of "Century Pack", including "Century Pack" Aseptic Brick, "Century Pack" Aseptic Pillow, etc. Our aseptic packaging materials are fully compatible with industry-standard roll-fed and blank-fed aseptic carton filling machines, which has benefited most of the dairy and non-carbonated soft drink ("NCSD") producers in the PRC as well as a large range of international customers.